Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/anchors.md

 </Tabs>

 :::important
-Not all anchors should be moved under an `anchors:` block.
-Some anchors are part of the main YAML structure (for example, defining tests on a column) and should _not_ be moved under a top-level `anchors:` key.
+Not all anchors should be moved under an `anchors:` block, such as anchors that are part of the main YAML structure (for example, defining tests on a column).

 For example:

 ```yml
 models: